-Geriatrician Robert Butler coined the term ageism in the 1960s1.
-While it was identified as a concern over 50 years ago, it remains a contemporary issue.2 Ageism refers the systematic stereotyping of and prejudice against older people.
-Ageism is shown in our attitudes toward growing old and our stereotype driven interactions with older people.
+Geriatrician Robert Butler coined the term ageism in the 1960s1 but ageism is a contemporary issue.2 It refers the systematic stereotyping of and prejudice against older people.
+Ageism is shown in our attitudes toward aging and our stereotype driven interactions with older people.
 Ageism is common in Canadian society3; even young children show ageism toward older people.4 Holding negative views of aging has been linked with poor health outcomes for older individuals.^{5,6}

-Recognizing the detrimental impacts of ageism, The World Health Organization's theme for the 2016 International Day of the Older Person (October 1) was Take a Stand Against Ageism.
-In 2017, the Canadian Federal/Provincial/ Territorial Ministers Responsible for Seniors named addressing ageism a priority focus.8
+Recognizing the detrimental impacts of ageism, The World Health Organization's theme for the 2016 International Day of the Older Person (October 1) was Take a Stand Against Ageism.7 In 2017 the Canadian Federal/Provincial/ Territorial Ministers Responsible for Seniors listed addressing ageism as a priority focus.8